prolajumokeoni/todo-list/README.md

 - [Copy this link](https://github.com/prolajumokeoni/todo-list)
 - Open your terminal or command line
 - Run `git clone` and Paste the link
-- Open the folder with your code editor
+- After the clone, type in the command `cd to-do-list` to access the directory on the terminal
-- Run npm start and it will automatically load in your browser
+- Run `npm start` and it will automatically load in your browser

 👤 **Oni Olajumuke Priscilla**